Annapurna Base Camp Trek – In The Throne of the Gods

 The Annapurna Base Camp trek usually takes 10 to 15 days, depending upon how relaxed you take it, and the trek is of moderate difficulty.

-Although the valley floor affords good camping if the weather is fair, you will usually stay in tea houses along the route.
+Although the valley floor affords good camping if the weather is fair, you will usually stay in one of many Nepal tea houses along the route.
 Please note that single rooms are rare.
 Cold showers are free, but hot ones must be paid for.
-Electricity usually costs NPR100 per hour.
-Read more Tea Houses – What to Expect.
+Electricity to charge devices usually costs NPR100 per hour.

-The Annapurna Base Camp trek is the only trekking route in the region untouched by road construction.
-There are more than 100 kinds of mammal in the area, 60 kinds of reptile and amphibian, 450 kinds of bird and nine kinds of rhododendron!
+The Annapurna Base Camp trek is the only hiking route in the region untouched by road construction.
+There are more than 100 kinds of mammal in the area, 60 kinds of reptile and amphibians, 450 kinds of birds and nine kinds of rhododendron!

 Annapurna Regional Map

-The Annapurna Conservation Area is in the mid-western part of Nepal, from the Kali Gandaki river in the west to Marshyangdi in the east.
+The Annapurna Conservation Area is located in the mid-western part of Nepal, from the Kali Gandaki River in the west to Marshyangdi in the east.

 Recommended Annapurna Map